misterspeedy/Stars/README.md

 This demo needs a SQL Server database.
 To set up:

+Either:

+- Restore the SQL Server 2012 backup stars.bak

+Or:

-- Open the file databasesetup.sql and change values in the first few lines to match your SQL Server setup.
+- Unzip and open the file databasesetup.sql and change values in the first few lines to match your SQL Server setup.
 - Run it using SQLCmd - eg. sqlcmd -S myserver -i databasesetup.sql or using Sql Server Management Studio

+Then:

 - If necessary, edit the connection string in StarsDatabase.fs to reference the location where the database was set up.